parmegv/leap_doc/docs/design/nicknym.md

     https://nicknym.domain.org:6425/?address=otherdomain.org

 1. First, check the nickserver's cache database of discovered keys.
 If the cache is not old, return this key.
+This step is skipped if the request is encrypted to the foreign provider's key.
 2. Otherwise, fetch provider key from the provider's nickserver, cache the result, and return it.

 **Foreign, User Key request**